MitchZinck/SkypeDestroyer/README.md

 ```
 # - Starts the script
 !size here! - Determines the font size
+## - If the command starts with this then everything after is copy pasted into skype without the double hashtags.
+Html and other entities are also unescaped because Skype automatically escapes them so you can fiddle with html without Skype automatically escaping it.

 E.G.
 #[website](text)!font size! - Link spoofed with fontsize changed